EdgeFirstAI/documentation/docs/index.md

 ### Initial Steps

-Now that you are in the *Projects* or Main page, you will see a public project called "Sample Datasets" containing public datasets and completed experiments.
+Now that you are in the *Projects* or Main page, you will see a public project called "Sample Project" containing public datasets and completed experiments.
 More information about this project will be provided in the [EdgeFirst Studio Overview](getting_started/workflows.md).

 For now, let's start by creating your first project since this is required in future tutorials.
-You can create a new project by clicking on the "Create" button on the top-right corner of the page.
+You can create a new project by clicking on the "New Project" button on the top-right corner of the page.

 <figure markdown="span">
 ![Create Project](assets/create-project.jpg){ align=center }